TULLY: VIDEO TRANSCRIPT

 MAPILLAR:

 “When we heard about Oxbryta and were discussing it with her doctor…for us as a family, that is something we were really interested in seeing how Oxbryta could help Tully increase her hemoglobin level because her hemoglobin tends to run a little low.
-And so just the increase in hemoglobin and helping to make her body have more healthy red blood cells…we were really interested in that outcome for Tully.”
+And so just the increase in hemoglobin and helping to make her body have more red blood cells…we were really interested in that outcome for Tully.”

 TULLY: